19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 Termination of collective sale committee

-12. A collective sale committee may be dissolved —

-(1) A collective sale committee may be dissolved —
+12.—(1) A collective sale committee may be dissolved —

 (a) by ordinary resolution at a general meeting of the management corporation convened in accordance with the Second Schedule; or